 Adjusting Park Brake

 c CAUTION: Avoid injury!
-The machine may fall or slip from an unsafe lifting device or supports, injuring anyone beneath it.
+The machine can fall or slip from an unsafe lifting device or supports.

 • Use a safe lifting device rated for the load to be lifted.

 • Lower machine onto jack stands or other stable supports and block wheels before servicing.